openSUSE/news-o-o/_posts/2010-10-30-opensuse-weekly-news-issue-147-is-out.markdown

 "Ruby is a one of the most popular languages used on the web.
-We™ve recently started a new screencast series here on Nettuts+ that will introduce you to Ruby, as well as the great frameworks and tools that go along with Ruby development.
-Today, we™ll look at the basic Ruby datatypes, as well as using variables and storing your Ruby code in files. (...)"
+Weâ€™ve recently started a new screencast series here on Nettuts+ that will introduce you to Ruby, as well as the great frameworks and tools that go along with Ruby development.
+Today, weâ€™ll look at the basic Ruby datatypes, as well as using variables and storing your Ruby code in files. (...)"